FeedHedgehog/ShowMe/README.md

 #Requirements
 Xcode 7

 iOS 9

-If you have interest in it,just to send me a email to 1424870395@qq.com.Waiting for your letters!
+If you have interest in it,just to send me a email to 1424870395@qq.com.
+Waiting for your letters!